inkognitro/react-redux-saga-boilerplate/README.md

 Before you start coding, I recommend configuring your IDE to support the given `.eslintrc.json`, for not being stuck on failing tests during continuous integration tasks.
 If you do not know what eslint is, read the [docs](https://eslint.org/) or [google it](https://www.google.com/search?q=what+is+eslint%3F).
-However see below to see eslint configuration for [WebStorm](https://www.jetbrains.com/webstorm).
+However see below the eslint configuration for [WebStorm](https://www.jetbrains.com/webstorm).

 Automatic detection of `.eslintrc.json` in the project folder:
 ![esLintAutomaticDetection](./docs/esLintAutomaticDetection.png)